dos1/flow3r-firmware/docs/api/audio.rst

    Returns 1 if headphones with or without microphone were connected to the headphone jack at the last call of audio_update_jacksense.

+.. py:function:: line_in_is_connected() -> bool

+   Returns 1 if the line-in jack was connected at the last call of audio_update_jacksense.

 .. py:function:: headphones_detection_override(enable : bool)

    If a sleeve contact mic doesn't pull the detection pin low enough the